 Clean each component of the gun’s action with the same solvent used to clean the barrel.
 Use a clean rag soaked in solvent to wipe each component clean.

 Once clean, dampen another clean rag with lubricant and wipe each action component.
 The lubricant in this area does multiple jobs.
 It protects from corrosion and provides the necessary lubrication the action components need as they slide against one another.
 Without lubricant here, the firearm is exposed to wear, reducing its life and dependability.

 6) Reassemble the gun and lubricate external surfaces

 Wipe the outside of the firearm with a clean rag dampened with solvent to remove any powder residue, dirt or oil left by your hands.
 Once clean, take another clean rag dampened with lubricant and wipe all the surfaces.
 This helps protect the external surfaces from corrosion.

 I can’t take responsibility for issues resulting in the improper reassembly of your firearm.
-Like I said above, it’s best know how to put it back together before you take it apart.
-Or, call your local gunsmith and he’d be happy to help you.
+Like I said, it’s best to know how to put it back together before you take it apart.
+Or, call your local gunsmith and he’d be happy to help.

 Remember, hunting is about reducing stress and coming home with your day’s limit.
 Don’t let a dirty gun get in the way of that effort.
 Best of luck hunting this season.
 Be safe.